• Budapest Romance

 14 Monday Dec 2015

-Posted by rozsagaston in fashion, female rulers, French culture, French history, History, modern life, Paris, Uncategorized, women's empowerment
+Posted fashion, female rulers, French culture, French history, History, modern life, Paris, Uncategorized, women's empowerment

 asthetics, Balmain, Black is Not a Color, Christian Dior, Costume Institute, elegance, exhibit, Harold Koda, Jackie Kennedy, Jacqueline de Ribes, Jacqueline Onassis, Marlon Brando, Metropolitan Museum of Art, remarkable women, Richard Burton, Rozsa Gaston author, shaken but not stirred, The Art of Style, The Westchester Guardian, Yves St. Laurent, zeitgeist